mattermost/docs/source/collaborate/mention-people.rst

 .. include:: ../_static/badges/ent-pro-only.rst
   :start-after: :nosearch:

-You can add groups of users to a channel or team by `creating a custom group </collaborate/organize-using-custom-user-groups.html>`__ and @mentioning that custom group in a channel.
+You can add groups of users to a channel or team by :doc:`creating a custom group </collaborate/organize-using-custom-user-groups>` and @mentioning that custom group in a channel.

 - Mattermost prompts to you to add any users who aren't already members of that channel to the channel.
 - From Mattermost v9.1, you're given the option to add any users who aren't already members of that team to the team, if you have the permissions to do so.